camarman/steganography/README.md

 `step_size`: Each bit of the message is encrypted with a given step size.
 Defaults to 1

-Furthermore, the program also prints out the *number of pixels* and *maximum characters/bytes that can be stored in the image*.
+Furthermore, the program also prints out the *number of pixels* and *maximum characters/bytes that can be stored* in the image.

 ## Running the program